LexPest/Ignix-Builder/README.md

-# Nerp-Builder
+# Ignix-Builder
- Nerp-Builder is responsible for building projects from the supported sources with GUI and ability to choose features.
+ Ignix-Builder is responsible for building projects from the supported sources with GUI and ability to choose features.